IGAD

 Policymakers at the regional, national and subnational levels are provided with the necessary evidence-base to make informed and targeted policy decisions, and to track their implementation.
 A planned IGAD online migration portal will serve as a valuable tool for understanding migration patterns, modelling future scenarios and designing comprehensive policies based on them.

-13 Million
+13

 Collective internally displaced people in 2022 in Member States of the Regional Economic Commmunity, IGAD.

-The Context
+The context

-Migration and displacement within the IGAD region are driven by various factors such as: economic opportunities, political instability, conflict, environmental challenges, and demographics.
+Migration and displacement within the IGAD region are driven by various factors such as: economic opportunities, political instability, conflict, environmental challenges and demographics.
 This results in substantial movements of migrants, refugees and forcibly displaced populations.
 Accurate and comparable migration and displacement statistics are crucial for understanding migration patterns, formulating evidence-based policies, tracking progress and promoting cooperation.
 IGAD aligns its efforts with global frameworks such as the GCM which emphasizes the collection and utilization of accurate and disaggregated data to inform evidence-based policies.

 However, limited availability and utilisation of quality and timely data capacity and policy coherence pose challenges in many IGAD Member States.